Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • strawberry leaves.

-Measure out a teaspoon and pour a glass of boiling water.
+Measure a teaspoon and pour a glass of boiling water.
 Leave for 15 minutes and drink as tea 2-3 times a day.
-Natural honey and a slice of lemon can be added to the drink.
-To remove night sweats, traditional medicine advises drinking 2 times a day in between meals, a teaspoon of apple cider vinegar.
+You can add natural honey and a slice of lemon to the drink.
+To eliminate night sweats, traditional medicine advises drinking a teaspoon of apple cider vinegar 2 times a day in between meals.

-A simple and safe way to stop sweating is ordinary talcum powder.
+A simple and safe way to stop sweating is ordinary talc.
 It must be applied to a clean, dry body.
 It instantly absorbs moisture and keeps you comfortable throughout the night.

-Activation of the secretion of sweat glands occurs due to physical activity, an increase in ambient temperature, emotional overstrain, etc.
+Activation of the secretion of sweat glands occurs due to physical activity, increased ambient temperature, emotional stress, etc.

-This physiologically determined reaction is aimed at maintaining the optimal temperature and protecting the body from overheating.
+This physiologically determined reaction is aimed at maintaining optimal temperature and protecting the body from overheating.

-In a dream, a person sweats very little, because. is in a state of physical and mental calm.
-However, many men are faced with frequent awakenings at night from the fact that their body is simply wet.
+During sleep, a person sweats very little, because... is in a state of physical and mental calm.
+However, many men experience frequent awakenings at night because their body is simply wet.

-And if in the hot season it is still somehow explainable, then in winter it causes misunderstanding and psychological discomfort.
+And if in the hot season this is still somehow understandable, then in winter it causes misunderstanding and psychological discomfort.

 Why do men sweat a lot at night?

 Excessive sweating does not just happen.
-It may indicate that the body simply overheats during sleep, or it may signal the development of a serious illness.
+It may indicate that the body is simply overheating during sleep, or it may signal the development of a serious illness.

 Increased activity of the sweat glands always indicates an imbalance in the body.

-The causes of night sweats in men can be conditionally divided into the following groups:
+The causes of night sweats in men can be divided into the following groups:

-• related to external factors (too high temperature in the bedroom, thick blanket, etc.);
+• associated with external factors (too high temperature in the bedroom, thick blanket, etc.);

-• caused by somatic or mental pathology (all kinds of diseases from the common cold to the most formidable).
+• caused by somatic or mental pathology (all kinds of diseases from the common cold to the most severe).

 Overheating during sleep - what to do?

-The reason for excessive sweating at night in men may be a banal overheating of the body as a result of non-compliance with the temperature regime in the bedroom.
+The cause of increased sweating at night in men may be simple overheating of the body as a result of non-compliance with the temperature regime in the bedroom.

 The quality of bedding is of great importance: